AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/integrating/integrating-adobe-target.md

 ### Adicionar as extensões necessárias {#add-extension}

-**Extensões** são o container que gerencia as principais configurações da biblioteca.
+As **Extensões** são o container que gerencia as principais configurações da biblioteca.
 A extensão do Adobe Target aceita implementações do lado do cliente usando o SDK JavaScript do Target para a web moderna, a at.js.
-Adicione ambos **Adobe Target** e **Adobe ContextHub** extensões.
+Adicione as extensões do **Adobe Target** e do **Adobe ContextHub**.

 1. Selecione a opção Catálogo de extensões e procure pelo Target no filtro.
 2. Selecione at.js do **Adobe Target** e clique na opção Instalar.